FhenixProtocol/cofhe-docs/docs/devdocs/fherc/fherc20.md

 The contract implements a confidential transfer system where:

-- Transfers use encrypted values (`inEuint128`)
+- Transfers use encrypted values (`inEuint128`).
-- The actual amount transferred is only known to the parties involved
+- The actual amount transferred is only known to the parties involved.
-- The contract performs encrypted comparisons to ensure sufficient balances
+- The contract performs encrypted comparisons to ensure sufficient balances.
-- If a user attempts to transfer more than their balance, the transfer will succeed but with zero tokens moved
+- If a user attempts to transfer more than their balance, the transfer will succeed but with zero tokens moved.

 ### Access Control for Encrypted Values